Vilna Ghetto: Cultural life

-The last theatrical production, Der Mabl (The Flood), was produced by the Swedish dramatist Henning Berger and opened in the summer of 1943, in the last week of the ghetto's existence.
+The last theatrical production, Der Mabl (The Flood), was produced by the Swedish dramatist Henning Berger.
+Opening night was one summer's eve in 1943.
+The play brought in the crowds but the theatre was to experience the last week of its existence for the Ghetto itself was scheduled to be liquidated.
 The play, set in an American saloon during a flood, featured a group of people who banded together during a time of danger and need.
+Its metaphorical resonance must have reached out to the audience, especially the young theatre-goers who must have thought surely there had to be time for some organized resistance.